 Lunch Sandwich Ideas for Work

-I’m a huge proponent of making sure that we parents feed ourselves, too, so know that you can enjoy these ideas for yourself.
-You may prefer different condiments or more crunchy veggies in your sandwich, but you can start with the same basic ideas.
+I’m a huge proponent of making sure that we parents feed ourselves, too, so know that you can enjoy these ideas for yourself at home or for work.
+You may prefer different condiments or sauces, or prefer more crunchy vegetables, greens, or onions in your sandwich recipes, but you can start with the same basic ideas.

 Sandwiches for Kids